TomasVotruba/tomasvotruba.com/packages/blog/data/2018/2018-05-28-build-your-first-symfony-console-application-with-dependency-injection-under-4-files.md

 }
 ```

 There is one more thing.
-We'll
+We'll have to do.

 ### 3. The bin file